 Back at work, don't forget to prioritise yourself every day

-We can't be on holiday all the time – but we can certainly inject some relaxation into our everyday lives, and not feel guilty about it.
-Yes, it's quite normal to sometimes think that work is more important than anything else.
+We can't be on holiday all the time – but we can undoubtedly inject some relaxation into our everyday lives, and not feel guilty about it.
+Yes, it's quite reasonable sometimes to think that work is more important than anything else.
 You'll no doubt worry that clients come first, and you should drop everything to ensure they never go elsewhere.
-These are normal feelings every freelancer struggles with, but they'll often force us to forget our own health and happiness.
-I've certainly been guilty of this over the past 10 years of running my own business.
+These are normal feelings every freelancer struggles with, but they'll often force us to forget our health and happiness.
+I've certainly been guilty of this over the past ten years of running my own business.

 But not putting yourself first will only lead to burnout, stress and misery – and then you'll be no good to anyone.
 You have to appreciate how important your downtime is, and why you have to set aside time for hobbies, fitness, family and friends.

 One area that I always used to neglect was fitness.
 I was so tired after a long day in the office that I couldn't be bothered to pound the treadmill or lift a kettlebell.
 Now I tell myself that it's just as important as getting out of bed and going to work every day.
 And so I go to the gym three times a week, and I never miss a session – unless I have to.
 Every weekend, I go cycling (I'm getting pretty good at it – the Peak District is still tough, but I'm faster at climbing those hills).
 The difference this has made to my life is unbelievable.
 I'm happier, healthier, less stressed.
 I'm sleeping better, drinking less.